chrplr/PCBS/docs/software-installation.rst

    ``Ctrl-Alt-T`` (gnome, xfce), or ``Win+Return`` (i3)).

+To close a Terminal Window, press `Ctrl-D`

+To go further:

 Inside a terminal, you interact with a program that expects you to type commands.
 This program is called a *shell* (see http://linuxcommand.sourceforge.net/lc3_learning_the_shell.php).